Eugloh/projectsetup/README.md

 Note that we chose a specific `id` number (50) for the affiliation called the “Impossibles Investigation Team.”

-Now we are ready to add authors to the “authors” table of the `projects` database.
+Now we are ready to add authors to the “authors” table of the `projectsetup` database.

 ``` r